FoksWang/FWPlayer/Example/Pods/SideMenuSwift/README.md

 ## Overview

-*SideMenu* is an easy-to-use side menu container controller written in Swift 4.
+*SideMenu* is an easy-to-use side menu container controller written in Swift 5.

 Besides all the features a *Side Menu* should have, it supports:

-- Four kinds of status bar behaviors
+- Four kinds of status bar behaviors (iOS 12 and earlier)
 - Three different menu position
 - Both storyboard and programmatically
 - Caching the content view controller and lazy initialization